-Practice Makes Perfect: How to Test Electronic Components during PCB Design
+Practice Makes Perfect: Testing and Verifying Electronic Component Assemblies during PCB Design

 When I was younger, well much younger, I had dreams of one day being a pro athlete.
 I wanted to be the guy who scored the winning touchdown, knocked in the winning run or hit the buzzer-beater.
 Although I never made to the professional level, I did have some success and I learned a lot.
 The most important thing was the results you achieved were strictly tied to your preparation.
 In other words, if I wanted to do well in the game I had to test myself by practicing.

 I’m still using those skills, though: in order for your PCB to function as intended, you need to test your design.
 By testing electronic components on your circuit board before manufacturing you can be sure that it will perform as you intended with your design.
 In addition, using a multimeter can be quite helpful!

 The most successful teams that I played on had coaches who stressed the importance of practicing as if you were playing in an actual game.
 It is one thing to shoot baskets alone, but it is something else to make them when you are being defended.
 The same difference exists between simulating your circuit board's schematic without the physical and material restrictions of the actual circuit board and testing PCB components.

 Although this is a very important design step, schematic simulation does not guarantee the functionality, reliability or even manufacturability of your design.
 Applying good design for manufacturing (DFM) practices will help you ensure that your design can be manufactured.
 However, there are additional steps you can take to test functionality and reliability during design.

 The reasons for performing a schematic simulation of your electronic circuit are to:

 Determine Component Parameters: Primarily voltages, currents, and impedances.

 Verify Circuit/System Operation: Check inputs/outputs, and signal levels.

 Make Changes and Correct Errors: Replace components, or make design changes.